Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Methodology

 To gather structured feedback from the participants, we designed an online questionnaire targeting different aspects of our proposed taxonomy.
 The survey was divided into three sections.
 The first section collected \textit{demographic information}, including participants’ current professional role, total years of experience in software engineering, and experience with agentic AI frameworks such as AutoGen~\cite{autogen}, LangChain~\cite{langchain}, and BabyAGI~\cite{babyagi}.
 This information allowed us to assess respondents’ expertise and ensure that feedback came from individuals with relevant experience.

 The second section focused on \textit{taxonomy evaluation}.
-Participants reviewed the full hierarchical taxonomy and rated their agreement on a five-point Likert scale at each level of granularity --- i.e, for every top-level category, subcategory, and individual fault type.
-This provided fine-grained quantitative evidence of alignment between the taxonomy and practitioners' experience of agentic faults across all levels, rather than only at an aggregate or structural level.
+Participants reviewed the full hierarchical taxonomy and rated the practical relevance of the 34 third-level fault types on a five-point Likert scale.
+We then aggregated ratings to examine results at higher levels of the taxonomy hierarchy.
+This provided fine-grained quantitative evidence of alignment between the taxonomy and practitioners' experience of agentic faults.
 The final section collected \textit{open-ended feedback} on completeness, inviting participants to describe missing faults, symptoms, or root causes and suggest additions or refinements.

 Before administering the main survey, we conducted a pilot study with two academic researchers and two industry practitioners.
 Feedback from the pilot led to refinements in category definitions to reduce ambiguity and improve interpretability.
 For example, we revised several category descriptions to include clearer boundary conditions and short illustrative examples, ensuring that similar but distinct concepts were more explicitly differentiated.
 We estimated the survey would take approximately 10--15 minutes.
-The full questionnaire is available in the replication package~\cite{replicationpackage}.